SupCodeTech/TBLCsWSSS/README.md

 Our dataset is available in the [dataset](https://drive.google.com/drive/folders/1QPinffQ59BufdGapQyLykfaqOiDhtrnX?usp=sharing).
 As the paper is still under review, the dataset has been encrypted.

-Please take a look at the Data Description below for detailed information about the dataset.
+Please look at the Data Description below for detailed information about the dataset.

-After decompressing DeepPulmoTB, you can get the following directory:
+After decompressing the dataset, you can get the following directory:

 ```none
 ├── Train_data